Automotive glazing

 Technicians will normally require the following PPE:

-- cut-resistant (eg Kevlar) gloves and sleeves;
+• cut-resistant (for example Kevlar) gloves and sleeves

-- suitable eye protection;
+• suitable eye protection

-- chemically resistant gloves (eg disposable nitrile);
+• chemically resistant gloves (for example disposable nitrile)

-- mobile technicians will also require a high-visibility vest (see BS EN 471:2003 High-visibility warning clothing for professional use);
+• mobile technicians will also require a high-visibility vest (see BS EN 471:2003 High-visibility warning clothing for professional use)